MidgetAteMyMom/WindowsNetworkManagement/README.md

 # WindowsNetworkManagement
- C# Static class to change network settings under Windows 10
+ C# Static class to change network settings under Windows 10 (May work on other Windows versions, too)

 ## Contents
  There are two static classes contained in this project. **IPv4Validator** and **NetworkSettingsControler**